Stephen Baldwin – Parent Representative

 Felicity Candogan – Parent Representative

-We moved to Heathfield in 2013 not least because of this thriving school nearby, where my two sons are now in Years 8 and 9.
+We moved to Heathfield in 2013 not least because of this thriving school nearby, where my children are now in Years 9 and 10.
 I grew up in rural Kent and went to school in Tunbridge Wells (TWGGS).
 After enjoying a gap year in India I went on to study Russian and Politics at Bristol University (BA Hons).
 My love of languages and travel then took me abroad to work back in India (with the Ladakh Ecological Development Group) and more recently in Turkey, where I married and where our children started their primary school education.
 I taught English language for some years at the government school in Gocek.
 I am an Acupuncturist by profession, having qualified as a post graduate in the UK.

 As parent governor (since November 2015) I welcome the opportunity to support Heathfield Community College during the coming years of transition, with major changes ahead in the national curriculum.
 I hope to encourage the school to offer inspiration and the best opportunities to all students, whatever their academic ability.
 I am the link governor for Modern Foreign Languages, and chair the Stakeholder Engagement Committee meetings.